Faith Evans: 1994–2001: Faith, Biggie, Keep The Faith, motherhood and marriage

 After Biggie's murder on March 9, 1997, Combs helped Evans produce her tribute song named "I'll Be Missing You", based on the melody of The Police's 1983 single "Every Breath You Take".
 The song, which featured Combs, Evans, and the all-male group 112, became a worldwide number-one success and debuted at number one on the US Billboard Hot 100 chart during 1997, scoring that for eleven weeks.
-It eventually won Puffy, Evans and 112 the 1998 Grammy Award for Best Rap Performance by a Duo or Group.
+It won Combs, Evans and 112 the 1998 Grammy Award for Best Rap Performance by a Duo or Group.
 The next year, she received another two Grammy nominations for "Heartbreak Hotel", a collaboration with singers Whitney Houston and Kelly Price, that scored number two on the Billboard Hot 100 chart.

-Two years in the making, Evans' second studio album, Keep the Faith, was released on October 27, 1998.
-Almost entirely written and produced by her, Evans considered the album difficult to complete as she had initially felt discouraged about the progress at first.
+Two years in the making, Evans's second studio album, Keep the Faith, was released by Bad Boy Records on October 27, 1998.
+Almost entirely written and produced by her, Evans considered the album difficult to complete as she had initially felt discouraged about the progress.
 Upon its release, however, the album earned generally positive reviews by music critics, with Allmusic noting it "without a doubt a highlight of 1990s soul-pop music".
-Also enjoying commercial success, it eventually went platinum and produced the top ten singles "Love Like This" and "All Night Long" (released March 30, 1999) prompting Evans to start an 18-city theater tour with Dru Hill and Total the following year.
+Also enjoying commercial success, it eventually went platinum and produced the top ten singles "Love Like This" and "All Night Long" (released on March 30, 1999) prompting Evans to start an 18-city theater tour with Dru Hill and Total the following year.